Error-331/code_tests/docs/bible/links.md

 A Shocking Thought - January 3 (Temptation, list of temptations, devil, resist)

 Tempted to Jump - January 4 (temptation, resist, word of God, yield to God)

+How Could We Not Follow - January 5 (following, why, words, Jesus, sin, suffering)